 If you have brought goods in from outside the EU then you might be able to claim UK VAT, if you have an import VAT certificate (form C79).

 When entering the purchase, you'll need to enter the amount of UK VAT that you’re reclaiming for that line item, in the ‘VAT Reclaimable’ field.
 Please note that this amount will be in pounds sterling.
-Also, make sure to ignore any local sales tax that your supplier may have charged you.
+Also, make sure to not include any local sales tax that your supplier may have charged you.

 If you have spent money abroad and incurred local VAT, you can’t reclaim that VAT in the UK using your normal VAT return.
 In this case, just leave the amount in the 'VAT Reclaimable' box as £0.
 Please note that if your journey was to a country in the EU then you may be able to use HMRC's Refund Scheme to reclaim the VAT.

 If you have selected this bill to recur, the recurring bills will always be converted using the exchange rate on the day they recur.
 For example, a $100.00 recurring bill will likely fluctuate slightly to reflect the current exchange rates.